Brive-la-Gaillarde: History

 Even though the inhabitants settled around the 1st century, the city only started to grow much later.
 From around the 5th century onwards, the original city began to develop around a church dedicated to Saint-Martin-l'Espagnol.
 During the 12th century walls were built around the city and during the Hundred Years' War a second wall was built.
 These fortifications no longer exist and have been replaced by boulevards.
+The Hôtel de Ville was commissioned as the Collège des Doctrinaires (College of Doctrinaires) and completed in 1671.

 The commune was named "Brive" until 1919, when it was renamed "Brive-la-Gaillarde".
 The word "Gaillarde" (still used in current French) probably stands for bravery or strength in the city's name, but it can also refer to the city's walls.
 Brive now extends outside of its original boundaries into Malemort and Ussac.

-During World War II, Brive-la-Gaillarde was a regional capital of the Resistance, acting as a seat of several clandestine information networks and several of the principal resistance movements, including the Armée secrète (or “Secret Army”) and the Mouvements Unis de la Résistance (or "United Movements of the Resistance").
+During World War II, Brive-la-Gaillarde was a regional capital of the Resistance, acting as a seat of several clandestine information networks and several of the principal resistance movements, including the Armée secrète (or "Secret Army") and the Mouvements Unis de la Résistance (or "United Movements of the Resistance").

 Brive-la-Gaillarde was the first city of Occupied France to liberate itself by its own means, on 15 August 1944.
-For this, the city received the “Croix de guerre 1939–1945” military decoration.
+For this, the city received the "Croix de guerre 1939–1945" military decoration.

 The medieval centre is mainly a commercial district with retail shops and various cafés.
 It is also the location of the city hall, the main police station, and the Labenche museum.
 One notable landmark outside the inner city is the Pont Cardinal, a bridge which used to be a crossing point for travelers from Paris to Toulouse.